-Entry Supervisors authorize and supervise entry operations.
-An Entry Supervisor that authorizes entry may delegate supervisory responsibilities during entry to another employee authorized as a supervisor.
+Entry supervisors authorize and supervise entry operations.
+An entry supervisor who authorizes entry may delegate supervisory responsibilities during entry to another employee authorized as a supervisor.
 Entry supervisors may also simultaneously serve as attendants.
 Entry Supervisors must:

-- Assure that entrants and attendants are trained prior to entry. - Cancel the permit at the conclusion of the entry. - Determine that entry operations and conditions remain consistent with the terms of the permit. - Determine, before entry, that area conditions meet the requirements of the permit. - Provide necessary equipment, hazardous material information, and assuring rescue services are in place. - Recognize the potential hazards during entry, including signs and symptoms of exposure. - Remove unauthorized individuals from the area during entry operations.
+- Assure that entrants and attendants are trained prior to entry. - Cancel the permit at the conclusion of the entry. - Determine that entry operations and conditions remain consistent with the terms of the permit. - Determine that area conditions meet the requirements of the permit before entry. - Provide necessary equipment, hazardous material information and ensure rescue services are in place.

+- Recognize the potential hazards during entry, including signs and symptoms of exposure. - Remove unauthorized individuals from the area during entry operations.